 Messages:

-Read call in startup checklistYesNo — re-read per spawn
+Read call in startup checklistYesNo (re-read per spawn, lands in messages)

 “Every agent should know this.”